Guinan (Star Trek): Films

 The decision was made to feature Goldberg prominently in the first feature film based on The Next Generation, Star Trek Generations.
 This was due in part to her being far more well known to the general public than the majority of the main cast, having won the Academy Award for Best Supporting Actress at the 63rd Academy Awards in 1991 for her role in the film Ghost.
 During the course of the film, the character is revealed to be an El-Aurian for the first time.
 Upon arriving on the first day of production of Generations, Goldberg began looking around the set for Nichols, having expected her to be there since it was a cross-over film between The Original Series and The Next Generation.
 It was later reported by Walter Koenig that Goldberg was annoyed as she saw that the fans wanted a scene with Guinan and Uhura together.
 Nichols did not appear in Generations.

 Production

-Producer Rick Berman was noted as being "extremely sensitive" about who interacted with Whoopi on the set, according to the book The Making of Yesterday's Enterprise by Eric A. Stillwell.
-In one instance where a co-writer of Yesterday's Enterprise talked with Whoopi, Berman found out about it and said he did not want this kind of interaction which was oriented towards the production office.
+Producer Rick Berman was noted as being "extremely sensitive" about who interacted with Goldberg on the set, according to the book The Making of Yesterday's Enterprise by Eric A. Stillwell.
+In one instance where a co-writer of Yesterday's Enterprise talked with Goldberg, Berman found out about it and said he did not want this kind of interaction which was oriented towards the production office.